South Pitch

 Student Narrative + Documentary Pitch Competitions are currently on hiatus.

-The pandemic forced our South Pitch Student Narrative and Documentary competitions to take a pause.
 We will update this page with any updates regarding the future of the student pitch program.

 In 2021, our student pitch competition was virtual and participating institutions included University of North Alabama, Florida State University, Spelman College, Virginia Commonwealth University, Loyola University, Eckerd University, Wakeforest University, and University of North Carolina School of the Arts.